watmin/cogere/README.md

 The `--host` switch is both an operation and an option.
 When using another operation it provides the list of hosts to the operation.

 If ran with no other operations, it runs the supplied command on the host.
-Can be used multiple times
+Can be supplied multiple times

 **REQUIRES `--reason|-r`, `command`**